hannahwangmb/FavGuard/README.md

 An in-progress responsive web application designed to store, categorize, and keep snapshots of your favourite links using React, Spring Boot, and MySQL.

+Unable to access the information you saved for later viewing?
+Here's the solution:)

 ## Successfully Implemented: